A screenshot is worth a thousand words.

 Let’s dive in!

-CloudApp is a screenshot capturing and editing tool that helps you “work at the speed of sight” and harness the power of visual communication for improved performance and productivity.
+CloudApp is a screenshot tool that helps you “work at the speed of sight” and harness the power of visual communication for improved performance and productivity.

 The human brain interprets images 60,000X faster than text.
 Screenshots give you the power to instantly communicate in seconds.